alphagov/govuk_elements/README.md

 Both linters run on CI to ensure that new pull requests are in line with them.

-## Linting

-To check the whole codebase, run:

-    npm test

 ## Running Wraith to compare changes